BenPomme/winepicker/README.md

 5. **Filter Options**: Use the filter icon to find wines within your price range
 6. **Sort Wines**: Tap the sort icon to arrange wines by rating, price, or preference match

+## Platform Support

+- **Mobile**: Native iOS and Android apps with full functionality
+- **Web**: Responsive web version with all core features
+- **Desktop**: Support for macOS, Windows, and Linux platforms

+## Recent Improvements

+- Enhanced error handling for more reliable wine recognition
+- Improved web initialization for better cross-platform compatibility
+- Added splash screen for a more engaging startup experience
+- Integrated monetization with non-intrusive ads
+- Fixed JSON parsing issues for more reliable API responses

+Check the [CHANGELOG.md](CHANGELOG.md) for a detailed list of all changes.

 ## Beta Testing Notes

-This is version 1.0.1 of Pick My Wine.
+This is version 1.1.0 of Pick My Wine.
 As a beta tester, your feedback is invaluable!
 Please note:

 - This is a testing version and may contain bugs
 - Wine recognition works best on clear, well-lit images of wine lists or bottles